Show more

 • Have updated your knowledge and understanding of how to recognise risk, respond to concerns and how to make a referral

-• Have the tools to help you ensure that staff in the setting have the necessary information and training they need.
+• Have the tools to help you ensure that assistants have the necessary information and training they need.
 Lunch is not provided on this course

 £62.00